filodb/FiloDB/CONTRIBUTING.md

 # Contribution Guidelines

 Thank you for thinking of contributing to FiloDB!
 We welcome all contributions through Github Pull Requests.
-When you create a new pr, please be sure to review the guidelines below.
+When you create a new PR, please be sure to review the guidelines below.
 Then create a branch based on `develop` (not `master`).

 ## <a name="pullrequest"></a> Pull Requests Guidelines
 Pull requests are the only means by which you can contribute to this project, please follow the following steps when submitting pull requests :